ishritam/DSND-Blog-Post/README.md

 ## Repo Layout

-* Covid_19_Analysis.ipynb: Python Notebook,which contains all the python code related to the analysis.
+* Covid_19_Analysis.ipynb: Jupyter Notebook, which contains all the python code related to the analysis.
+Check the [Colab Notebook](https://colab.research.google.com/drive/1WlgRmNyRzKlRkh1Acfk014CjUfYWKknH?usp=sharing) for a better experience.
 * Covid_19_Analysis.pdf: For those who don't have Python Notebook, these file serve as Covid_19_Analysis.ipynb for demonstration purpose.
 * Img: Images that are being used for this project are in this folder.
 * blog: PDF version of the medium blog post.

 ## Packages Used